V-Squared/v2-Plan/system.md

 menu: System
 title: V² Plan System
 subtitle: V²Plan System is growing into a generic Agile Development & Toyota Production System easily adaptable to any GitHub Organization.
+abstract: V²Plan is for Organizations that have their Repositories on GitHub and who are looking for a better way to manage their Development and Production.
+V²Plan is an Open Source Zero Cost Solution.
+It utilizes the capabilities of GitHub Issues to its full extent and then adds the missing tools, such as Cross Repository Management, SCRUM Boards, Gantt Charts and True North.
 issueNo: 54
 breadcrumbs: System
 visualURL: https://cloud.githubusercontent.com/assets/7278716/14466638/3a39ff76-010a-11e6-803d-2822584a79b3.jpg